 Quality Assurance and Validation of Information

 The best assurance of correct information in the Game Catalog is from the games themselves.
-Much of the existing game information in the Game Catalog is continually reviewed and compared to a variety of game resources on and off the Internet, including museums, other games databases, collectors, auctions, and other materials.
-Updates, deletions (e.g., for duplicates), and additions to the Game Catalog are made based on these reviews.
+Much of the existing game information in the Game Catalog is continually reviewed and compared by visual inspection to a variety of game resources on and off the Internet, including museums, other games databases, collectors, auctions, and other materials.
+Updates, deletions (e.g., for duplicates and for products that are not considered to be game), and additions to the Game Catalog are made based on these reviews.

 Website History